google/skia/infra/bots/recipes/README.md

 When you change a recipe, you generally need to re-train the simulation test:

-	$ python infra/bots/recipes.py simulation_test train
+	$ python infra/bots/recipes.py test run --train

 Or:

         $ cd infra/bots; make train

-The simulation_test generates expectations files for the tests contained within each recipe which illustrate which steps would run, given a particular set of inputs.
+The test generates expectations files for the tests contained within each recipe which illustrate which steps would run, given a particular set of inputs.
 Pay attention to the diffs in these files when making changes to ensure that your change has the intended effect.